Element47-Project/SJOG/README.md

   - Functions for batch inserts and data uploads.
   - Handles data formatting and column matching.

 NOTES
 - Ensure that the Azure SQL database has the necessary tables and schema set up.
 - Adjust the email domain filter as per your requirements.
 - Modify the weather data retrieval parameters according to your needs.
+- The data upload takes a bit of time.
+(For 2000 lines it takes around 10 minutes to upload in Azure).